rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 Biogem builds on [Jeweler](https://github.com/technicalpickles/jeweler).

-Jeweller comes with a library for managing and releasing RubyGem projects, and a scaffold generator for starting new RubyGem projects.
-Using typical Ruby overrides of Jeweller methods, also known as meta-programming, Biogem subverts Jeweler for our bioinformatics needs (see jeweler::Generator.new example below).
+jeweler comes with a library for managing and releasing RubyGem projects, and a scaffold generator for starting new RubyGem projects.
+Using typical Ruby overrides of jeweler methods, also known as meta-programming, Biogem subverts Jeweler for our bioinformatics needs (see jeweler::Generator.new example below).

 ## Invoking the Biogem code generator